-PTS providers will work with their assigned FEMA regions to provide technical assistance in defining the issue.
-The Regional Service Centers (RSC) will assist in developing a detailed list of affected studies and mapping partners and help develop the most effective solution for their case.
+PTS providers will work with their assigned FEMA Regions to provide technical assistance in defining the issue.
+The RSCs will assist in developing a detailed list of affected studies and mapping partners and work with the Region and the partner to develop the most effective solution for their case.
 They will also provide information on the technical and business issues associated with the use of any tool sets that might be available.
 They will assist in coordination with other PTS teams and other tool providers on technical issues.
-Additionally, the PTS contractors will work with the Customer and Data Services (CDS) contractor in developing guidance on how to move their projects from the MIP DFIRM Tools to other mapping platforms.
+Additionally, the PTS contractors will work with the CDS contractor in developing guidance on how to move their projects from the MIP DFIRM Tools to other mapping platforms.

-12. What assistance will the CDS contractor provide?
+12. What assistance will the Customer and Data Services (CDS) contractor provide?